djflem/Python-Cheat-Sheet/README.md

 Bitwise '&' and '|' Operators (AND/OR)

 0101 = 5
-AND
+'&'
 0111 = 7
 =
 0101 = 5

-"&" operator requires both to be 1's to be True, so the 01(1)1 is ignored.
+'&' operator requires both to be 1's to be True, so the 01(1)1 is ignored.

 0101 = 5
-OR
+'|'
 0111 = 7
 =
 0111 = 7

-"|" operator only requires one of them to be 1's to be True, so the 01(1)1 is not ignored.
+'|' operator only requires one of them to be 1's to be True, so the 01(1)1 is not ignored.